openshift-evangelists/pseudo-vps-quickstart/README.md

 oc new-app --template pseudo-vps-quickstart
 ```

-The template parameters which can be supplied at:
+The template parameters which can be supplied are:

 ```
 Parameters: